 Building a Docker image

-This is the main section on our topic, Introduction to Docker containers.
-Normally we write Dockerfile in the repository directory itself and build the image using (.) options as PATH.
+This is the main section in our Introduction part.
+Normally we write Dockerfile in the repository directory [I mean, the location where the code and files present] itself and build the image using (.) options as PATH.

 We can use “-f” flag with “docker build” to point a docker fle anywhere in your file system.